-The ZooKeeper cluster configured and started up in the section above is a local ZooKeeper cluster used to manage a single Pulsar cluster.
+The ZooKeeper cluster that is configured and started up in the section above is a local ZooKeeper cluster that you can use to manage a single Pulsar cluster.
 In addition to a local cluster, however, a full Pulsar instance also requires a configuration store for handling some instance-level configuration and coordination tasks.

-If you're deploying a single-cluster instance, then you will not need a separate cluster for the configuration store.
-If, however, you're deploying a multi-cluster instance, then you should stand up a separate ZooKeeper cluster for configuration tasks.
+If you deploy a single-cluster instance, you do not need a separate cluster for the configuration store.
+If, however, you deploy a multi-cluster instance, you should stand up a separate ZooKeeper cluster for configuration tasks.

 Single-cluster Pulsar instance

-If your Pulsar instance will consist of just one cluster, then you can deploy a configuration store on the same machines as the local ZooKeeper quorum but running on different TCP ports.
+If your Pulsar instance consists of just one cluster, then you can deploy a configuration store on the same machines as the local ZooKeeper quorum but run on different TCP ports.

-To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers used by the local quorom to the configuration file in
+To deploy a ZooKeeper configuration store in a single-cluster instance, add the same ZooKeeper servers that the local quorum uses to the configuration file in

 conf/global_zookeeper.conf using the same method for local ZooKeeper, but make sure to use a different port (2181 is the default for ZooKeeper).
-Here's an example that uses port 2184 for a three-node ZooKeeper cluster:
+The following is an example that uses port 2184 for a three-node ZooKeeper cluster:

 clientPort=2184 =zk1.us-west.example.com:2185:2186 =zk2.us-west.example.com:2185:2186 =zk3.us-west.example.com:2185:2186